zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 452.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode, an 8- to 10-page guide that will help you im prove your English even faster.
+Go there to download a Learning Guide for this episode, an 8- to 10-page guide that will help you im prove your English even faster.

 This episode is called “Dealing with Unhappy Employees.”
 It’s a dialogue between Asa and Samantha, and it talks about some common  problems that you might have at work.
 Let’s get started.